-Mark has worked at the University at Buffalo for 27 years.
-He has been a full time web professional for the past 15 years, currently serving as Director, Office of Web Services.
+Mark has worked at the University at Buffalo for 32 years.
+He has been a full time web professional for the past 22 years, currently serving as the campus Web Accessibility Officer.
 He began his career at UB as a supervisor for Instructional Technology Services where he played a significant role in integrating technology into the classroom.
 Mark has also served as a visiting instructor in UB’s former School of Informatics.
 His research interests include emerging technologies, the social web, the mobile web, the Millennial Generation and their use of technology, and the impact of globalization and technology on the academy.

 Specialties: higher education web management, social media, web standards, usability, accessibility, user centered design, emerging technologies

 Director of Web Services - University at Buffalo (professional)